codeboten/opentelemetry-example/README.md

 # opentelemetry-example

-Just some code I'm playing around to take opentelemetry's go library for a test drive.
+Just some code I'm playing around with to take opentelemetry's go library for a test drive.
 Most of the code here was published in this [Getting Started](https://lightstep.com/blog/getting-started-with-opentelemetry-alphas-golang/) guide, with some minor changes to accomodate for the changes in the library.

 ##### Dependencies